 Formerly known as the tech lab, the IDEA Lab at the Fifth Avenue Campus is a digital fabrication space for Lower and Upper School students.
 The space is equipped with 3D printers and laser cutters, as well as more traditional tools like drills, hammers, and screwdrivers.
-The Senior Engineering elective meets in this room.
+Engineering, computer programming, and entrepreneurship electives meet in this room.

 The Art Studio is brimming with creativity and self-expression!
 The room is home to studio art classes for Class VI-VIII students.
 The girls work on a broad range of activities, from drawing to collage to mixed-media projects.
 Their finished artwork is displayed on boards outside the studio and around the building on 97th street.